Arkansas City Form of Government

 This form of local government started as a reform movement in the 1920s as a means to clean up city government from the patronage politics of the old ward party and elected department head systems.
 Its intent was to combine the disciplines and efficiencies of strong business management with a governing body elected by all of the people in the community that would be responsive to all of the citizens and their needs and wishes.
 The Commission-Manager form of local city government and similar City Administrator forms are used by nearly all cities with a population of 5,000 or larger in Kansas and the surrounding states.

-Three of Arkansas City’s five City Commissioners are elected on the first Tuesday in April of every odd numbered year.
-Each election the two candidates that receive the highest number of votes receive 4 year terms and the candidate with the third highest number of votes receives a two year term.
-City Commissioners are elected at large which means that every citizen in the community has the opportunity to vote on every member on the City Commission.
-The Mayor is elected each year at the Commission’s second meeting in April by a vote of the members of the City Commission.
-The Mayor presides over all meetings of the City Commission and represents the City as the chief elected official.
+Three of Arkansas City’s five City Commissioners are elected on the first Tuesday in November of every odd-numbered year.
+Each election, the two candidates who receive the highest number of votes receive four-year (4) terms and the candidate with the third-highest number of votes receives a two-year (2) term.
+City commissioners are elected at large, which means that every citizen in the community has the opportunity to vote on every member of the City Commission.
+The Mayor is elected each year at the Commission’s first meeting in January by a vote of the members of the City Commission, after any new commissioners are sworn in by the City Clerk.
+The Mayor presides over all meetings of the City Commission and represents the City as its chief elected official.

 The City Commission meets twice each month on the first and third Tuesday at 5:30 PM in the Commission Room at the City Building at 118 W. Central Avenue.
-Agendas for meetings are prepared in advance and published on this website and on cable Channel 7.
-The public is invited to attend.
+Agendas for meetings are prepared in advance and published on this website.
+The public is invited to attend all meetings.
 To have a matter considered by the City Commission, please contact a Commissioner or a member of City staff.

 - When does the City Commission meet?